8.5.1 Self-Duality

 We claim that the functor

-\[ F\colon \mathsf{Rel}^{\mathsf{op}}\to \mathsf{Rel} \]
+\[ (-)^{\dagger }\colon \mathsf{Rel}^{\mathsf{op}}\to \mathsf{Rel} \]

 given by the identity on objects and by $R\mapsto R^{\dagger }$ on morphisms is an isomorphism of categories.
+Note that this is indeed a functor by Item 3 and Item 6 of Proposition 8.1.5.1.3.

-By Chapter 11: Categories, Item 1 of Proposition 11.6.8.1.3, it suffices to show that $F$ is bijective on objects (which is clear) and fully faithful.
+By Chapter 11: Categories, Item 1 of Proposition 11.6.8.1.3, it suffices to show that $(-)^{\dagger }$ is bijective on objects (which follows by definition) and fully faithful.
 Indeed, the map

-defined by the assignment $R\mapsto R^{\dagger }$ is a bijection by Chapter 9: Constructions With Relations, Unresolved reference of Unresolved reference, showing $F$ to be fully faithful.
+defined by the assignment $R\mapsto R^{\dagger }$ is a bijection by Item 5 of Proposition 8.1.5.1.3, showing $(-)^{\dagger }$ to be fully faithful.

 Item 2: Self-Duality II

-We claim that the $2$-functor
+We claim that the 2-functor

-\[ F\colon \mathsf{Rel}^{\mathsf{op}}\to \mathsf{Rel} \]
+\[ (-)^{\dagger }\colon \mathsf{Rel}^{\mathsf{op}}\to \mathsf{Rel} \]

-By Unresolved reference, Unresolved reference of Unresolved reference, it suffices to show that $F$ is:
+By Unresolved reference, it suffices to show that $(-)^{\dagger }$ is:

-Thus $F$ is indeed a $2$-isomorphism of categories.
+Thus $(-)^{\dagger }$ is indeed a 2-isomorphism of categories.

 Noticed something off, or have any comments?
 Feel free to reach out!